-What Causes Vaginal Itching – When Should You Be Worried?
+7 Possible Causes Of Vaginal Itching: Should You Be Worried?

-When persistent, vaginal itching is often a sign of an underlying condition.
-A host of reasons can cause vaginal itch, including yeast infections, bacterial vaginosis, sexually transmitted diseases, and hormonal imbalances.
-An itch that gets worse with time or accompanies symptoms such as a fishy-smelling discharge or fever must never be ignored.
+While vaginal itching is usually caused by poor hygiene or excessive cleaning of the genital area, like in douching, persistent itching indicates an underlying condition like yeast infections, bacterial vaginosis, and sexually transmitted diseases.
+Menopausal women or women with low estrogen also get persistent itching.
+An itch that gets worse with time or comes with a fishy-smelling discharge or fever must never be ignored.

 Many women experience vaginal itch at some point in their lives.
 Some of this itching may be due to chafing and will often go away on its own.
 However, when vaginal itching is persistent, develops inflammation, or causes great discomfort, it should not be ignored.
 The causes of vaginal itching can vary drastically, but it basically comes down to the vaginal pH, which must stay in an acidic range.1 When this pH balance is disturbed, due to things such as excess antibiotic use and poor hygiene, itching, inflammation, and infection can occur.
 Here are a few reasons why girls and women of all ages may experience vaginal itching.